-Modafinil is a prescription medication most commonly used for the treatment of excessive tiredness related to chronic conditions like sleep apnea or narcolepsy.
-Modafinil works by keeping people alert and awake when they need to be even when they have consistently not gotten adequate sleep.
+Modafinil is a prescription medication most commonly used to treat excessive tiredness related to chronic conditions like sleep apnea or narcolepsy.
+Modafinil works by keeping people alert and awake when needed, even when they have consistently not gotten adequate sleep.

 Is Modafinil an Addictive Drug?

-While this specific prescription medication does have a low potential for abuse, using more than prescribed for an extended period can lead to physical dependence.
+While this prescription medication has a low potential for abuse, using more than prescribed for an extended period can lead to physical dependence.
 Some several signs and symptoms go hand-in-hand with Modafinil abuse, including:

 - Attempting to obtain more Modafinil from a medical professional before the current prescription runs out (also known as doctor shopping).

-- Spending a great deal of time obtaining, using, and recovering from the effects of Modafinil and any other substances that are being taken simultaneously.
+- Spending a great deal of time obtaining, using, and recovering from the effects of Modafinil and any other substances taken simultaneously.

-- Developing a physical tolerance, meaning that a higher dose of Modafinil is required for the desired effects to be produced.
+- Developing a physical tolerance means a higher dose of Modafinil is required for the desired effects to be produced.

 One of the most telling symptoms of substance abuse and dependence is the onset of withdrawal, which typically occurs within the first 24 hours of the last dose.
-The symptoms of Modafinil withdrawal are not typically life-threatening, but they can be severe.
-If you or someone you love has been struggling with prescription drug addiction, Allure Detox is available to help.
+The symptoms of Modafinil withdrawal are not generally life-threatening, but they can be severe.
+If you or someone you love has struggled with prescription drug addiction, Allure Detox is available to help.